Home » Reviews » Best Intel 12th Gen Motherboard 2023

 WePC is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Prices subject to change.
 Learn more

-The motherboard is at the core of your system, and it can be hard to understand what exactly makes for the best motherboard, or why.
-But we’ve done all the hard work and found the best Intel 12th gen motherboard to house your Alder Lake CPU.
+The motherboard is the core of your system, so it’s incredibly important you select the right motherboard for your PC.
+It can be hard to understand what exactly makes for the best motherboard, or why.
+But we’ve done all the hard work for you and found the best Intel 12th-generation motherboard to house your Alder Lake CPU.

 ASUS ROG Maximus Z690 Hero WiFi